secbrief/secbrief.github.io/README.md

 # About

-This is SecBrief.org's official repository.
-The views and opinions expressed by C. Cherry and guest authors on [SecBrief.org](http://www.secbrief.org) do not necessarily reflect those of the organizations of which they are members nor those which they are affiliated.
+This is the personal website of C. Cherry.
+The views and opinions expressed by C. Cherry on [C-Cherry.com](http://www.c-cherry.com) do not necessarily reflect those of the organizations of which he is a member nor those which he is affiliated.

 # Licenses

 ### Code
 [The MIT License (MIT)](http://opensource.org/licenses/MIT)

-Copyright © 2013 - 2014 SecBrief.org and [SecBrief.org](http://www.secbrief.org)
+Copyright © 2013 - 2014 C. Cherry and [C-Cherry.com](http://www.c-cherry.com)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal